wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

                              Finish
 {% endhighlight %}

-The schedule in this example is not serializable.
+The schedule in this example is non-serializable.
 Although transaction 2 validates its read set using bt, reading from an partially committed write set still remains undetected.
 The reason is that in version-based OCC scheme, transaction commits are serialized by the order they obtain ct.
 Similarly, transaction commit and transaction begin are serialized by the order they obtain ct and bt.